Copycat State Fair Cookies Recipe

 - Serve them warm

 Please note: This is not the Sweet Martha’s Cookie Jar recipe.
 This is an adaption of the New York Times chocolate chip cookie recipe that tastes a lot like Sweet Martha’s cookies.
 Did you know that Sweet Martha’s cookies are available in the freezer section at select grocery stores in Minnesota?

 Are you a fan of Sweet Martha’s cookies?
 Then we already have something in common!
 Please follow me on Instagram.
-I’ll update you on the latest cheap recipe posts and interesting tidbits from around the web.
+I’ll update you on the latest cheap recipe posts and share lots of photos of Minnesota!

 Copycat Sweet Martha's Cookies Recipe